Anastasio Somoza Debayle

-Early years
+Early life and education

-Anastasio Somoza Debayle, nicknamed "Tachito" (Spanish: Little Tacho) by his father, was born in 1925 as the third child of Anastasio Somoza García and Salvadora Debayle.
+Somoza Debayle, nicknamed "Tachito" (Spanish: Little Tacho) by his father, was born in 1925 as the third child of Anastasio Somoza García and Salvadora Debayle.
 At the age of seven, he was enrolled at the Instituto Pedagógico La Salle, run by the Christian Brothers.
 One of his classmates was Pedro Joaquín Chamorro Cardenal, who later became a journalist and publisher of La Prensa newspaper and one of the most prominent opponents of the Somoza dynasty.

 From the age of ten, Tachito was educated in the United States.
-He and older brother Luis Somoza Debayle, both attended St. Leo College Prep (Florida) and La Salle Military Academy (Long Island).
-During this period their father became president of Nicaragua, and served from 1937 to 1947, and again from 1950 into 1956.
+During this period, their father became president of Nicaragua, and served from 1937 to 1947, and again from 1950 into 1956.
+He and older brother Luis Somoza Debayle both attended St. Leo College Prep (Florida) and La Salle Military Academy on Long Island.

+Somoza attended La Salle with Lt.
+Andrew Edward Tuck III, uncle of American television host Stephen Colbert, and would stay at the family home in Larchmont during the holidays instead of returning to Nicaragua.
+This led to Somoza going on several dates with Andrew Edward's sister and Colbert's mother, Lorna.

 Somoza Debayle passed the examination for West Point, entered the United States Military Academy on July 3, 1943, and graduated on June 6, 1946.

 After his return to Nicaragua, Somoza Debayle was appointed chief of staff of the National Guard (Nicaragua's national army), by his father.
 The president had also appointed numerous family members and close personal friends to other important posts in his government.
 As commander of the Guard, the young Somoza was head of the nation's armed forces, effectively the second-most powerful man in Nicaragua.

 Two years after his return from West Point, Somoza Debayle had an affair and fathered a daughter, Patricia.
 She was later sent to a series of schools abroad.

 On 10 December 1950, Somoza married Hope Portocarrero, an American citizen and his first cousin.
 Their wedding was held at the Cathedral in Managua and officiated by Archbishop Jose Antonio Lezcano.
 Over 4,000 guests attended the ceremony.
 The reception was given by Somoza's father, President Anastasio Somoza García, in the luxurious and modern Palacio de Comunicaciones.